Date of Death, Probate, and Estate Appraisals

 Local Market Analysis

-Detailed paired sales research and neighborhood-level analysis across Alameda County and the East Bay.
+Detailed paired sales research and neighborhood-level analysis across Alameda County, Contra Costa County, and the East Bay.

 Why Attorneys, CPAs, and Families Use James Valdez Appraisal Service